pablo-a/airbnb/usage.md

 ## Search Listings by GPS coordinates
-It is based on 2 points (North-West and South-East) and a zoom.
+It is based on 2 points (North-East and South-West) and a zoom.

 HTTP Method : `GET`
 Endpoint : `https://www.airbnb.fr/api/v2/explore_tabs`